 In designing these resume samples we’ve paid most attention to their structure and formatting.
 Each of the individual sections is divided into bullet points, which facilitates easy reading.
 After all, your resume only has 6 seconds to leave a lasting impression.
 A well-structured resume ensures your professional qualities get the attention they deserve.

-Finally, if at the end of this post you feel like you still need more advice, check out our ultimate resume guide.
-Or even better, you can download our ebook.
 But enough words!
 Learn what you can from these 10 accountant resume samples and good luck!

 1. Student Accountant Resume Sample